sage-team/W3D-Tools/README.md

+# This repository has been archieved, you can find a new plugin here: https://github.com/OpenSAGE/OpenSAGE.BlenderPlugin

 # Purpose
 This repository contains Blender scripts, that allow the user to load & save W3D Models.
 This fileformat was created by Westwood Studios and is used in games which use the SAGE engine (C&C, BFME etc.)